 After Adidas purchased its very first shoe with 3D-printed components, the 3D Runner, to advertise in December 2016, it chose to expand the hard work and pass Under Armour in the race.
 Not only was Adidas moving from SLS into exciting new technologies, but it also was planning for mass manufacturing.
 Before this yesr, Adidas declared that it would be utilising Carbon’s ultra-fast constant digital light projection (cDLP) 3D-printing method to mass produce the bottoms of its Futurecraft 4D shoes.

-Although the sneakers aren’t tailored to the wearer’s toes, the plan is to finally introduce personalisation.
+Although the sneakers aren’t tailored to the wearer’s toes like men’s dress shoes are, the plan is to finally introduce personalisation.
 The business started with 300 pairs of Futurecraft 4D sneakers this spring and is aiming to get 5,000 pairs this autumn or winter before mass producing over 100,000 pairs by the end of 2018.
 If the corporation can accomplish this, then it could be the very first mass-produced shoe line-up comprising of 3D-printed parts to reach the marketplace.

 Reebok paces directly alongside Adidas and Under Armour, however not only by 3D printing shoe parts.
 It’s inventing its own 3D-printing technology.
 Reebok’s Liquid Speed shoe line-up comes with a polyurethane outsole that wraps from the bottom of the shoe to make the shoe’s lacing system.

 To make the piece, the business created a robotic system that makes polyurethane in the appropriate pattern.
 This past year, the business produced 300 pairs.
 Reebok intends to expand on this job so that it may create these shoe parts locally to its vendors and finally move away from the standard shoe production system.